spacemeshos/testnet-guide/no_sleep.md

 ## OS X

+On the Apple menu:

-1. Open the `System Preferences` control panel and click on `Energy Saver`.
+1. Open the `System Settings`, then click Lock Screen in the sidebar.
+(You may need to scroll down.
+Or search)
 2. Click on the `Power Adapter` tab if you see one.
-3. Check the checkbox labeled `Prevent computer from sleeping automatically when the display is off`.

----
+3. Click the pop-up menu next to `Turn display off on battery when inactive`, on the right, then choose an option.

 ## Linux